fmkarakus/array-of-numbers/development-strategy.md

 ### JS

-- [x] write formula in js find the average of all numbers botton.
+- [x] write formula in js find the average of all numbers button.

 -  [makeareadme.com](https://www.makeareadme.com/)